-The Vuelta a España odds are now available.
+The Vuelta a España odds aren't available yet.
 The odds are subject to change, so be sure to check back with this page as often as possible.
-The odds were last updated on November 13, 2020:
+The odds were last updated on April 19, 2021:

 2021 Vuelta a España Winners Odds

 The Vuelta a España is held annually in late August and early September, and has been a fixture on the sports schedule since 1955.
 While the Vuelta was founded in 1935, there were a few years that the race was unable to run due to the Spanish Civil War and World War II.

 We are lucky that the Vuelta a España or any of the other Grand Tour tournaments were not canceled in 2020 due to the COVID-19 pandemic - we are just going to see the Vuelta a España a little bit later this year, starting on October 20th.

 The route changes each year, but the format of the race remains the same with two-time trials, the route through the Pyrenees, and the finish in Madrid.
 Each year, riders complete stages - the rider’s times are compounded with their previous stage times.
 The rider with the lowest finishing time is the leader of the race and wears a red jersey.

 There are other skill contests within the Vuelta a España, including the points classification for the sprinters, mountain classification for the climbers, combination classification for the all-around riders and team classifications.

 How to Bet on the Vuelta a Espana